W-David-Porter/acim/src/text/1-the-meaning-of-miracles/iii-atonement-and-miracles/index.md

 :::

 ::: details Substituted
-That the miracle may have effects on your brothers that you may not recognise is not your concern.
+That the miracle may have effects on your brothers that you may not recognize is not your concern.
 ²The miracle will always bless *you*.
 ³Miracles you are not asked to perform have not lost miracles’ value.
 ⁴Miracles are still expressions of your own state of grace, but the action aspect of the miracle should be controlled by me because of my complete awareness of the whole plan.